hien/exabgp-healthcheck/README.md

 For complete configuration options, see the [Configuration File wiki page].

+I have included the configuration and check command I use for my anycasted webservice and recursive DNS in healthcheck.conf.sample

 ## Command Line Usage
 For a list of available options, call the script with the '-help' switch:
 ```